intel/kubevirt-gfx-sriov/docs/troubleshooting.md

 # Troubleshooting

-Learn how to resolve the most common problems people encounter.
+Learn how to resolve the most common issues users encounter while setting up host or VM.

-If you're encountering some problems setting up host or VM, here's a list of resolutions to some of the problems you may be experiencing
+A list of resolutions is detailed below:

 1. **intel.com/sriov-gpudevice** resource not found when executing command `kubectl describe node`